An Improved Physical ZKP for Nonogram and Nonogram Color: Preliminaries

 \subsection{Pile-Shifting Shuffle}

-Given an $\ell \times k$ matrix of cards, a \textit{pile-shifting shuffle} rearranges the columns of the matrix by a random cyclic shift, i.e. shifts the columns cyclically to the right by $r$ columns for a uniformly random $r \in \{0,1,...,k-1\}$ unknown to all parties.

-The pile-shifting shuffle was developed by Shinagawa et al. \cite{polygon}.
-It can be performed in real world by putting the cards in each column into an envelope and applying the random cut to the sequence of envelopes.
+Given an $\ell \times k$ matrix $M$ of cards, a \textit{pile-shifting shuffle} \cite{polygon} shifts the columns of $M$ by a uniformly random cyclic shift unknown to all parties.
+It can be implemented by putting all cards in each column into an envelope and applying the random cut to the sequence of envelopes.